Jswig/anderspoirel.net/content/cv.md

   data review.

 - Built foundational tools used by a data science team of 17.
-Some highlights include a new build system 10x faster than the previous one; a library enabling the migration of 100s of users to Unity Catalog while maintaining seamless compatibility with existing systems.
+Some highlights include a new build system 10× faster than the previous one; a library enabling the migration of 100s of users to Unity Catalog while maintaining seamless compatibility with existing systems.

 - Deep performance and cost optimization work.
-Sped up 40x a query tool used by 100s of engineers.
-Cluster usage optimization tied to $X00,000 annual savings on cloud costs.
+Sped up 40× a query tool used by 100s of engineers.
+Cluster usage optimization tied to $X00,000 annual savings.

 - Introduced several practices that raised productivity across my team: infrastructure as code, end-to-end tests, version control for batch jobs.
-Became recognized expert tapped within and beyond my organization for advice on data and software architecture, productionizing data science workloads.
+Became a recognized expert sought inside and beyond my organization for advice on data and software architecture, productionizing data science workloads.

 **Data scientist intern**, [Joby Aviation](https://www.jobyaviation.com/) *(Jul.
 2021 - Nov.
 2021)*